apache/flink/docs/dev/table/connect.zh.md

   type: filesystem
   path: "file:///path/to/whatever"    # required: path to a file or directory
-format:                               # required: file system connector requires to specify a format, ...                                 # currently only 'Old Csv format' is supported if define filesystem connector by YAML.
+format:                               # required: file system connector requires to specify a format, ...                                 # currently only 'csv' format is supported.
-                                      # Please refer to Table Formats section for more details.
+                                      # Please refer to old CSV format part of Table Formats section for more details.
 {% endhighlight %}
 </div>
 </div>